-Figure 7.1 illustrates the FT200XD in a typical USB bus powered design configuration.
+Figure 7.1 illustrates the FT201X in a typical USB bus powered design configuration.
 A USB bus powered device gets its power from the USB bus.
 Basic rules for USB bus power devices are as follows -

-- i) On plug-in to USB, the device must draw no more current than 100mA. - ii) In USB Suspend mode the device must draw no more than 2.5mA. - A bus powered high power USB device (one that draws more than 100mA) should use the CBUS pins configured as PWREN# and use it to keep the current below 100mA on plug-in and 2.5mA on USB suspend.
-Using the CBUS pin for PWREN# prevents the FT200XD from indicating a USB Battery Charger is connected. - iv) A device that consumes more than 100mA cannot be plugged into a USB bus powered hub. - v) No device can draw more than 500mA from the USB bus.
+- i) On plug-in to USB, the device should draw no more current than 100mA. - ii) In USB Suspend mode the device should draw no more than 2.5mA. - iii) A bus powered high power USB device (one that draws more than 100mA) should use one of the CBUS pins configured as PWREN# and use it to keep the current below 100mA on plug-in and 2.5mA on USB suspend. - iv) A device that consumes more than 100mA cannot be plugged into a USB bus powered hub. - v) No device can draw more than 500mA from the USB bus.